Safari Overview

 Murchison Safari Morning and Nile Boat Cruise

 After an early breakfast, set out for a morning game drive while the plains are still cool.
-Giraffes move through the grass, elephants browse near the tracks, and your guide works patiently for lions, leopard, buffalo, antelope, warthog, and the birds that animate the riverine woodland.
+Giraffes are spotted feeding from the acacias, elephants browse near the tracks, and your guide works patiently for lions, leopard, buffalo, antelope, warthog, and the birds that animate the riverine woodland.

 Murchison rewards slow looking.
-Buffalo may be found wallowing in muddy pockets, kob gather across the open grass, and predators are often read through tracks, alarm calls, and the behavior of the herds before they are seen.
+Buffalo may be found wallowing in muddy pockets, kob gather across the open grass, and predators are often read through tracks, alarm calls, and the behaviours of the herds before they are seen.
+This safari experience takes 2-4 hours, before returning to your lodge for hot lunch.

 Day 4